vphantom/vof/README.md

 * Enough explicit type information for inspection of unknown data
 * Explicit binary-JSON interoperability (like Protobuf)

-Thus we have a schema-based format based on very simple types on the wire.
-Unlike Protobuf, Thrift, Avro, etc. we do not define an interface description language (IDL) and instead rely on implicit typing, much like how JSON and CBOR APIs are usually documented and implemented in the wild.

 The name "vanilla" was chosen to symbolize the aim to keep the format as simple and generic as possible.

 ## Version Control Strategy